 The Nursing (Accelerated BS to MS) is a three-year program for non-nursing students that helps you earn a bachelor’s and master’s degree in nursing.
 For the first 16 months you will take pre-licensure courses designed to prepare you for the NCLEX-RN.
 At the end of 24 months you will earn your BSN and during the third year you will complete a specialty track and become a Nurse Practitioner.
 During the last semester of the third year you will complete 300 clinical hours in your specialty coursework.

-What Next in MA After Completing My Accelerated Nursing Program?
+What Next After Completing My Accelerated Nursing Program in MA?

 Get My RN License: